bbatsov/emacsredux/about.md

 I'm Bozhidar[^1] and I love computers in general and programming in particular[^2].
 My fanatic devotion to Emacs is known world-wide.
-I spend a lot of my (free) time on [GitHub](https://github.com/bbatsov), contributing to various open-source Ruby, Clojure and Emacs Lisp [projects](https://metaredux.com/projects/).
+I spend a lot of my (free) time on [GitHub](https://github.com/bbatsov), contributing to various open-source Ruby, Clojure and Emacs Lisp [projects](https://batsov.com/projects/).

-The above paragraph is actually what I typically use as my bio for [conference talks](https://metaredux.com/presentations/).
+The above paragraph is actually what I typically use as my bio for [conference talks](https://batsov.com/presentations/).
 I love speaking at conferences and I'm really bad at it![^3]

-I'm living in Sofia, Bulgaria and you should totally ping me if you're ever in my part of the world!
+You can learn more about me [here](https://batsov.com/about/).

 ## About Emacs Redux